unioslight/campfire/how-we-work.md

 - [Docker](https://www.docker.com/) for environment/infrastructure curation
 - [Jenkins](https://www.jenkins.io/) for task automation

-This is our foundation technology stack serves as a _useful starting point_.
+This is our foundation; our starting point for new projects.
 At all times, consideration must be given to whether or not we are using the [best tool for the job](./principles-and-philosophy.md###use-the-best-tool-for-the-job).

 ## Development Machines

-Some developers love [Mac](https://github.com/unioslight/macdev); some like Windows; some have a favorite flavour of Linux.
+Some developers love [Mac](https://github.com/unioslight/macdev); some like Windows; some have a favourite flavour of Linux.
 Each developer in our team is provided with a laptop running the operating system they feel most comfortable working with.
 Also, our office deskspaces are equiped with docking stations and dual monitors to make connecting-up at the office as easy as possible.

 #### Required Software